lankp/lankp.github.io/research.md

 # Research

 My research interests are primarily in algebraic geometry and commutative algebra.
 In particular, I am interested in questions and ideas regarding derived categories, nonzero characteristic, and singularity theory.
-Lately, this includes understanding the structure of the derived category of bounded complexes of coherent sheaves of a variety over a field of prime characteristic.
+Lately, this includes understanding the structure of the derived category of bounded complexes of coherent sheaves for a variety over a field of prime characteristic.

 ## Publications